AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

 Figure 2.
 Free Body Diagram of Rotary Pendulum.
     </p>

 By analyzing the figure above, the basic operation of the (<i>inverted</i>) Pendulum is controlled by two angles between the base-to-Rotary arm (Θ) and Rotary arm-to-Pendulum (α).
 The goal is to create script such that the two angles reach equilibrium and maintain a balanced pendulum in the upright position.
-Counterclockwise (CC) motion is depicted as a positve change in angle (Θ) for the system, with this sign convention, voltage was applied to the motor.
+Counterclockwise (CCW) motion is depicted as a positve change in angle (Θ) for the system, with this sign convention, voltage was applied to the motor.
 This resulted in a positive voltage equaling a positive angle.

 To begin this project the group created operational and functional viewpoint diagrams, this is a key step to control system theory.
 With these diagrams we are able to get a sense of the physical, mechanical, and electrical model as a project overview.
 The diagrams are shown below.